 The ensemble of Tusi’s writings amounts to approximately 165 titles on a wide variety of subjects.
 Some of them are simply a page or even half a page, but the majority with few exceptions, are well prepared scholarly works on astronomy, ethics, history, jurisprudence, logic, mathematics, medicine, philosophy, theology, poetry and the popular sciences.
 Tusi’s fame in his own lifetime guaranteed the survival of almost all of his scholarly output.
 The adverse effect of his fame is also the attribution of a number of works that neither match his style nor have the quality of his writings.

-The 5th day of Esfand, the twelfth month on the Iranian calendar, which fell on February 23 this year, has been designated as Engineer’s Day in Iran to commemorate Nasir al-Din Tusi, the most celebrated scholar of the 13th century.
+The 5th day of Esfand, the twelfth month on the Iranian calendar, which fell on February 24, has been designated as Engineer’s Day in Iran to commemorate Nasir al-Din Tusi, the most celebrated scholar of the 13th century.